Pierre François Olive Rayer: Biography

+In 1826-27 he worked on skin diseases and published Traité théorique et pratique des maladies de la peau.
+In this work he was among the first to recognize skin lesions as markers of underlying diseases.
 In 1837 Rayer discovered that the fatal equine disease known as glanders was contagious to other species, including humans.
+He observed Bacillus anthracis under the microscope.
 Between 1837 and 1841 he published a three-volume book on diseases of the kidney titled Traité des maladies des reins.
+Along with Claude Bernard, Charles-Philippe Robin, Charles Edouard Brown-Séquard, François Follin and Charles-Nicolas Houel, he founded the Société de Biologie, serving as its first president in 1848.
 In 1850 Rayer published a paper that provided the first description of the anthrax bacillus (Inoculation du sang de rate, 1850).
 In this work he documented studies that he performed with physician Casimir Davaine (1812-1882) in regards to Bacillus anthracis.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1855.

 Rayer was a member of the Académie de Médecine and the Académie des Sciences, and co-founder of the Société de biologie, of which he was also president.
-He maintained friendships with several influential people in France, that included naturalist Isidore Geoffroy Saint-Hilaire, novelist George Sand and philosopher Émile Littré.
+He maintained friendships with several influential people in France, that included naturalist Isidore Geoffroy Saint-Hilaire, novelist George Sand and philosopher Émile Littré to whom he even lent money.

+Rayer suffered ill health from 1867 and on 8 September he suffered a stroke and died 48 hours later at his home under the care of Casimir-Joseph Davaine.